 - Educational programs to educate our community on things they can do to protect and mitigate their families, their employees, and their property against potential disaster.

 The LMS plan provides suggestions and recommendations on how the County could improve regulatory standards in planning documents.
 The plan better identifies hazards and allows better estimated damages from a disaster event before disaster ever strikes.
-This will allow the working group to target the most vulnerable infrastructures first.
+This will allow the Seminole County Resiliency Working Group to target the most vulnerable infrastructures first.
 All recommendations will encourage building “better”, moving forward into the future.

-The primary LMS members are those government and quasi-government, non-profit, agencies who are eligible to apply for grant program funding as defined by the Hazard Mitigation Grant Program, 44 CFR 201.2.
+The primary Seminole County Resiliency Working Group members are those government and quasi-government, non-profit, agencies and members of the public who are eligible to apply for grant program funding as defined by the Hazard Mitigation Grant Program, 44 CFR 201.2.
 Should agencies or jurisdictions inside the County not wish to participate, they will merely not be eligible to receive a piece of what is projected to be $50 million each year in a nationally competitive grant program.

 Meetings are open to the general public and anyone wishing to attend the meetings is welcome to do so.
 The next meeting times are posted on the Emergency Management training calendar.